littlemojo/BingoCardGenerator/README.md

 - Give your cards a title.
 - Enter a list of words, phrases, or numbers, or upload a text file. (minimum of 25 items is required.
 60 items recommended)
 - Generate Cards
-- Print (Two cards per printed page.)
+- Print (2 cards per printed page, Letter 8.5 x 11", portrait)

 > [!TIP]
 > May need to adjust print scale or margins in printer settings depending on your printer.